sarayuganesha/shin-minimalist-dev/README.md

 # Shin Minimalist

-Shin Minimalist was designed to be a simple and lightwight <a href="http://jekyllrb.com/>">Jekyll<a> theme.
+Shin Minimalist was designed to be a simple and lightweight <a href="http://jekyllrb.com/>">Jekyll<a> theme.
 Emphazing text based blogging in a minimalist fashion.
 Only having the bare necesities with capabilites to expand and make site more complex.
 Using <a href="https://github.com/Trybnetic/minimalist">Minimalist</a> theme as the template.

 ## Installation